w-sx/virtualKeyboard/README.md

-# virtual keyboard
+# Virtual Keyboard

 **Simulates various keyboards, including numeric keyboards, extended function keyboards, and multimedia keyboards**

 * Author: Shunxian Wu orchid.x@outlook.com

-* Compatibility: NVDA-2022.1 or later
+* Compatibility: NVDA 2022.1 or later

 ## Overview

-This plugin provides several virtual keyboard modes, including numpad mode, function key extension mode, and multimedia keyboard mode.

-When the virtual keyboard is open and running, some keys will be simulated as other keys.
+This add-on provides multiple virtual keyboard modes, including numpad mode, function key extension mode, and multimedia keyboard mode.
+When the virtual keyboard is active, specific keys simulate other keys to offer extended functionality.

-Keys that may be involved include:
+### Keys Involved

+The keys involved in the virtual keyboard include:

-* 7 8 9
+* 7, 8, 9

-* y u i o p [ ]

-* h j k l ; '
+* y, u, i, o, p, [, ]
+* h, j, k, l, ;, '

-* m , . /
+* m, ,, ., /

-Switching to different virtual keyboard modes may use different keyboard keys.
-You can use NVDA keyboard help to get familiar with the virtual keyboard layout.
+Different virtual keyboard modes may utilize different keys.
+Use NVDA's input help mode to familiarize yourself with the virtual keyboard layout.

 ## Hotkeys

-* NVDA+- (minus sign), turn on/off the virtual keyboard.
-Do not modify the hotkey arbitrarily to avoid conflicts with virtual keyboard keys
+* **NVDA+Minus (NVDA+-):** Toggle the virtual keyboard on or off.
+Avoid modifying this gesture to prevent conflicts with virtual keyboard keys.

-* Left bracket [ , switch to the previous mode when the virtual keyboard is open
+* **Left Bracket ([):** Switch to the previous mode when the virtual keyboard is open.

-* Right bracket ], switch to the next mode when the virtual keyboard is open
+* **Right Bracket (]):** Switch to the next mode when the virtual keyboard is open.

-* RightControl, pause or resume the virtual keyboard when the virtual keyboard is open
+* **Right Control (RightControl):** Pause or resume the virtual keyboard when it is open.

-## Numpad Mode Key Mapping Table
+## Numpad Mode Key Mapping

-Note: The following is the key mapping when the virtual keyboard is enabled and switched to numpad mode
+When the virtual keyboard is enabled and switched to numpad mode, the key mappings are as follows:

-* Keyboard 7, 8, 9 correspond to numpad 7, 8, 9
+* The keys 7, 8, 9 map to numpad 7, 8, 9

-* Keyboard u, i, o correspond to numpad 4, 5, 6
+* The keys u, i, o map to numpad 4, 5, 6

-* Keyboard j, k, l correspond to numpad 1, 2, 3
+* The keys j, k, l map to numpad 1, 2, 3

-* Keyboard m, comma, period correspond to numpad 0, period, enter
+* The keys m, comma, period map to numpad 0, period, enter

-* Keyboard y, p correspond to numpad slash, asterisk
+* The keys y, p map to numpad slash, asterisk

-* Keyboard h, semicolon correspond to numpad plus, minus
+* The keys h, semicolon map to numpad plus, minus

-* Keyboard slash corresponds to numpad Num Lock
+* The slash key maps to numpad Num Lock

+### Recommended Fingering

-The recommended fingering is to place the right thumb on the m key, the index, middle, and ring fingers on the u, i, and o keys, and the little finger on the p key.
+To operate the virtual numpad area with one hand, place your right thumb on the m key, your index, middle, and ring fingers on the u, i, and o keys, respectively, and your little finger on the p key.

-Using the above fingering, you can easily perform one-handed operations in the virtual numpad area.

-When the virtual keyboard is open, you can press the RightControl key at any time to pause or resume the virtual keyboard.
-Once the virtual keyboard is paused, all keys except RightControl are restored to their original state.
+When the virtual keyboard is open, press the RightControl key at any time to pause or resume the virtual keyboard.
+Once paused, all keys except RightControl revert to their original

-## Function Key Extension Mode & Applied Media Extension Mode
+## Function Key Extension Mode & Media Keys Mode

 In these two modes, some uncommon function keys are mapped.

-This is for setting up simple and quick hotkeys for easy use in setting up single-key hotkeys or hotkeys that can be executed with just NVDA modifiers in input and gestures.

 For specific key mappings, press NVDA+keyboard number 1 to open input help, switch to the corresponding mode, and click on the corresponding key to view.

-## Additional Tips

-When change the hotkey to turn on/off the virtual keyboard, please avoid the keys involved in the virtual keyboard.

-Specifically, this includes:

-7, 8, 9

-y, u, i, o, p, left bracket, right bracket

-h, j, k, l, semicolon, single quote

-n, m, comma, period, slash

-If you must set a hotkey related to the above keys, you can press RightControl before turning off the virtual keyboard.

 ## Changelog